stephencz/old-stephencz-com/site.md

 * **created** - the date the post was first created.
 * **updated** - the date the post was last updated.
 * **status** - the status of the post.
 Technically the value of status could be anything, but some common statuses are *on-going*, *continuous*, and *completed*.
+* * **custom** - posts can also have multiple custom metadata items.
+These items display in the same way that the created, updated, and status metadata items display.
+Currently, there is no support for custom lists.
 * **categories** - the categories the post belong to.
 The first category listed is considered the primary category.
 * **links** - links relevant to the post.